-"model_performance": trains a machine learning model using the correlated feature group and retains the feature with the highest importance.
+"model_performance": trains a machine learning model using each of the features in a correlated group and retains the feature with the highest importance.

 A Scikit-learn estimator for regression or classification.

 Metric to evaluate the performance of the estimator.
 Comes from sklearn.metrics.
 See the model evaluation documentation for more options: https://scikit-learn.org/stable/modules/model_evaluation.html